Coronavirus and older people

 Age UK have a useful set of resources on their website covering many of the areas above.

-This is a challenging time, but there are still loads of things that you can do to support your general health and wellbeing.
+This has been a challenging time, but there are still loads of things that you can do to support your general health and wellbeing.